jeffbcross/http-design/README.md

 Connections implement the [`Observable` interface](#observable-interface), with the returned observable representing the response.
 The `ConnectionConfig` can pass in optional observers to observe connection properties "state", and "uploadProgress".
-The "progress" event of requests can be used to trigger calls to onNext of the Connection Observer by setting the `getProgressively` property of the `ConnectionConfig` to true.
+The "progress" event of requests can be used to trigger calls to onNext of the "downloadProgress" Observer.

 ```javascript
 import {Http} from 'http';